trustfractal/protocol/rfcs/0001-incentivization-transactions.md

    This ensures users are indifferent towards more users using the system.
 1. Maximum total issued per day, with minting evenly distributed among IDs.

-Additionally, communicate to users that we will retroactively be incentivizing genuine data.
+Additionally, we may choose to communicate to users that we will retroactively be incentivizing genuine data.
-Users should have these Merkle roots include their genuine browsing data, as they will be paid for that later.
+Users should have these Merkle roots include their genuine browsing data, as they will be paid for that later, if we launch the mainnet without support for analysis of data.

 # Rationale and Alternatives